-Our polycarbonate window films are specially formulated for application on polycarbonate conservatory roofs.
-The films combines both solar and heat control and are a perfect alternative to expensive conservatory blinds.Read More
+These window films are specially formulated for application on polycarbonate conservatory roofs.
+The films combine both solar, UV, glare and heat control, and are a perfect alternative to expensive conservatory blinds, and much easier to maintain.Read More

 If your conservatory roof is made of glass, then a straightforward reflective or tinted window film will be suitable.